Catfish: Food

 Vietnamese catfish, of the genus Pangasius, cannot be legally marketed as catfish in the United States, and so is referred to as swai or basa.
 Only fish of the family Ictaluridae may be marketed as catfish in the United States.
 In the UK, Vietnamese catfish is sometimes sold as "Vietnamese river cobbler", although more commonly as basa.

 In Nigeria, catfish is often cooked in a variety of stews.
 It is particularly cooked in a delicacy popularly known as "catfish pepper soup" which is enjoyed throughout the nation.

 In Jewish dietary law, known as kashrut, fish must have fins and scales to be kosher.
 Since catfish lack scales, they are not kosher.

 Mythology

-In the mythology of the Japanese Shinto religion natural phenomenon are caused by kami.
+In the mythology of the Japanese Shinto religion, natural phenomena are caused by kami.
 Earthquakes are caused by a giant catfish called Namazu.
 There are other kami associated with earthquakes.
-In Kyoto it's usually an eel, but after the 1855 Edo earthquake Namazu-e (鯰絵) were printed giving more popularity to the catfish kami that has been known since the 16th century Otsu-e.
+In Kyoto it's usually an eel, but after the 1855 Edo earthquake, Namazu-e (鯰絵) were printed, giving more popularity to the catfish kami that has been known since the 16th century Otsu-e.
 In one catfish print the divine white horse of Amaterasu is depicted knocking down the earthquake-causing catfish.